Dhruvil17/Todo-web-app/README.md

 ## Overview

 This is a simple to-do list application built with React and styled with Tailwind CSS.
 It allows users to add, edit, and delete tasks.
+It also has a light/dark mode toggle feature.

 ## Features

 -   Add new tasks
 -   Edit existing tasks
 -   Delete tasks
+-   Light and Dark mode

 ## Prerequisites